 Introduction to CFD

 Despite some reluctance from 'traditionalists', high-end technological advances have made considerable global contributions over recent years, constructing a stress-free and more cost-effective agricultural existence for farmers.
 Advances in agri-tech not only impacts an individual farmer or grower but also mankind as a whole, particularly where energy and environmental factors play a role.
 Computational fluid dynamics (CFD) allows users to simulate fluid flows (air, liquids and gases) within agricultural buildings in order to analyze and solve problems that involve heating, ventilation, and air flow.
 This is used to effectively assess the performance and optimize the position of HVAC systems.
+Click here, or use the link below, to learn more about using CFD simulation for HVAC.

 Key Reasons to Use CFD